FreedomIntelligence/LLMZoo/README.md

 ## 🙌 Contributors

-LLM Zoo are mainly contributed by:
+LLM Zoo is mainly contributed by:

 - Data and Model: [Zhihong Chen](https://zhjohnchan.github.io/), [Junying Chen](), [Hongbo Zhang](), [Feng Jiang](https://fjiangai.github.io/)
   , [Chen Zhang](https://genezc.github.io/), [Benyou Wang](https://wabyking.github.io/old.html) (Advisor)
 - Evaluation: [Fei Yu](https://github.com/OakYU), [Tiannan Wang](), [Guiming Chen]()
 - Others: Zhiyi Zhang, Jianquan Li and Xiang Wan

-As an open source project, we are open to contributions.
+As an open-source project, we are open to contributions.
 Feel free to contribute if you have any ideas or find any issue.

 ## Acknowledgement

-We are aware that our works are inspired by the following works, include but are not limited to
+We are aware that our works are inspired by the following works, including but not limited to

 - LLaMA: https://github.com/facebookresearch/llama
 - Bloom: https://huggingface.co/bigscience/bloom